surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 specifically tailored towards making nice and musical FM sounds.
 A single sine carrier is modulated by two sine modulators, whose ratios to the carrier are always integer thus the resulting waveform is always cyclic.
-However, "Mx Shift" lets you offset the modulators slightly in an absolute fashion, creating an evolving and pleasing detune effect.
+However, **M1/2 Offset** lets you offset the modulators slightly in an absolute fashion, creating an evolving and pleasing detune effect.